jctophefabre/rejocker/README.rst

 rejocker is a simple configurable mock server.
 It is mainly dedicated to the testing of REST clients.

-* Support configuration of headers and bodies in resquests and responses
+* Support configuration of headers and bodies in requests and responses
 * Accept and respond with JSON and plain text
 * Support GET,POST,PUT,PATCH and DELETE methods for HTTP requests
 * Return HTTP status codes